How To Attract Your Startup's Minimum Viable Audience

-Having a unique process in the way you provide service to consumers that will benefit them (like serving hamburgers to customer faster than your competitors)
+Having a unique process in the way you provide service to consumers that will benefit them (like serving hamburgers to customers faster than your competitors).

 Whichever one of these five methods of conveying distinctiveness you choose for your brand, be sure to articulate it to your audience in a way that anyone could understand.

 For those unfamiliar with early adopters, they’re the first people to support a new product or service.
 These are the people that every brand must appeal to initially—because they’re the ones that will become unofficial spokespersons for the brand and will recruit others to do the same.

 To attract early adopters, incentivize them to give your product or service a try.
 One way to do that is by giving away free trials or samples to a percentage of your MVA.
 Especially those that have the most influence amongst their peer groups.
 Which brings us to our final step.

 As a brand director, I’ve seen the power that influencers can have on a brand first-hand.
 I’ll even go as far as to say that besides word-of-mouth advocacy of a brand by peer groups— influencer marketing is the most effective form of marketing that there is.